A Combinatorial classification of postcritically fixed Newton maps: Abstract Newton Graphs Are Realized

-A finite set $\Gamma=\{\gamma_1,\dots,\gamma_m\}$ of disjoint, non-peripheral and pairwise non-isotopic simple closed curves in $(\S^2,X)$ is called a {\em multicurve}. \end{definition} \begin{definition}[Irreducible Thurston Obstruction] Let $(g,X)$ be a marked bran\-ch\-ed covering and $\Gamma$ a multicurve.
-Denote by $\R^\Gamma$ the real vector space spanned by the isotopy classes of the curves in $\Gamma$.
-Then, we associate to $\Gamma$ its {\em Thurston transformation} $g_\Gamma:\R^\Gamma\to\R^\Gamma$ by specifying its action on representatives $\gamma\in\Gamma$ of basis elements:
+\begin{definition}[Irreducible Thurston (multicurve) obstruction] Let $(g,X)$ be a marked bran\-ch\-ed covering and $\Pi$ a multicurve.
+Denote by $\R^\Pi$ the real vector space spanned by the isotopy classes of the curves in $\Pi$.
+Then we associate to $\Pi$ its \emph{Thurston transformation} $g_\Pi:\R^\Pi\to\R^\Pi$ by specifying its action on representatives $\gamma\in\Pi$ of basis elements:

-The sum is taken to be zero if there are no preimage components isotopic to a curve in $\Gamma$.
+where the sum is taken over all preimage components $\gamma'$ of $\gamma$ that are essential curves in $(\S^2,X)$ and isotopic to one of the curves in $\Pi$; the sum is zero if there are no such components.